somaSystems/hyperThelia/README.md

 A modular, Google Colab-based pipeline for segmentation, tracking, and measurement of cells in 3D microscopy images.

 ---
+## What You Need

+Just your data.

+Place your raw 3D time-lapse TIFFs into a folder.
+If it's a time series, split it into one `.tif` per timepoint: frame_0001.tif frame_0002.tif
+Everything else is handled by the pipeline.

+---
 ## Table of Contents

 1. [Run the Demo First](#run-the-demo-first)